capeph/reactor/README.md

 # reactor
-A reactive framework based on Aaron
+A reactive framework based on Aeron